 Parks in better neighborhoods are, well, better.
 Shocking, we know.
-So a study by the Citizen’s Budget Committee (CBC) and New Yorkers for Parks (a park advocacy organization) came up with a plan to improve New York City’s Public Parks—“Recommendation: Bring all parks to an acceptable condition,” the report states.
+So a study by the Citizen’s Budget Committee (CBC) and New Yorkers for Parks (a park advocacy organization) came up with a plan to improve [New York City’s Public Parks]—“Recommendation: Bring all parks to an acceptable condition,” the report states.
 Brilliant!

-enlightened self-interest.
+Currently, the city gets just about all the money generated by its parks; but the report suggests giving more of the profit to the Department of Parks and Recreation, giving its managers greater incentive to find ways for concessions to earn more.
+It’s called enlightened self-interest.
 The CBC explains that parks in the best condition are the ones funded by private, non-profit groups, like the Central Parks Conservancy.
-And, it follows, parks in poorer neighborhoods are the ones in the worst condition, those run by the Parks Department.
+And, it follows, parks in poorer neighborhoods are the ones in the [worst condition], those run by the Parks Department.
 Duh.

 One bright note, for the first time Mayor Bloomberg’s proposed budget preserves the last year’s funding level for park and tree maintenance as well as playground associates in parks where no staff is assigned.
-In the past, that funding has been negotiable with city council, but Bloomy has put his foot down this year as part of PlaNYC, allocating more money to care for the city’s trees and natural spaces.
+In the past, that funding has been negotiable with city council, but Bloomy has put his foot down this year as part of PlaNYC, allocating more money to care for the [city’s trees and natural spaces].
 That totally makes up for not being able to sit around smoking on our trans fat-cushioned asses.

 Sign up to get our newsletter emailed to you every week!

 - Enter your email address in the box below.

 - Select the newsletters you would like to subscribe to.

 - Click the 'SUBSCRIBE' button.